City profile

 Tokyo is Japan's capital city and financial centre, known for its rich culture, as well as its urban infrastructure.
 The Greater Tokyo Area is the most populous metropolitan area in the world housing 40.8 million residents, while Tokyo City makes up just 14 million.
 In addition to financial services, the city's key industries include the manufacture of electronics, transport equipment, automobiles, cameras and furniture.

-Tokyo scores highly for Assets, largely as a result of top performance in intellectual assets such as university rankings, digital infrastructure, research and development, and AI readiness.
+Tokyo scores highly for Assets and Infrastructure, largely as a result of top performance in intellectual assets such as university rankings, digital infrastructure, research and development, and AI readiness.

 The city is well positioned to capture future opportunities in high technology and the AI boom which will likely have a positive effect on investor attractiveness - should the right policies be put in place.